-Weak ephemeral Diffie-Hellman parameter detection for SSL/TLS services is a kind of PT can be done with this method.
+Weak ephemeral Diffie-Hellman parameter detection for SSL/TLS services is a kind of penetration test that can be done with this method.

 Q10.
 What type of tools are there out there for packet sniffing?

-Ans: Packet Sniffing is a process of capture network traffic and able to see traffic on an entire network or only a certain segment of it with the help of packet sniffing tool, depending on how the network switches are configured, placed, etc. Most popular packet sniffing tool available free is Wireshark.
+Ans: Packet Sniffing is a process of capturing network traffic and being able to see traffic on an entire network or only a certain segment of it with the help of a packet sniffing tool, depending on how the network switches are configured, placed, etc. The most popular packet sniffing tool available for free is Wireshark.

 Q11.
 How will you protect the data during and after Penetration Testing?

-Ans: Pen Tester clearly specified policy regarding the finding of user data while testing.
-The policy tells what to do if any data encountered during and after testing.
-Although Backup is a must to avoid any loss of data.
+Ans: Pen Tester specified policy regarding the finding of user data while testing.
+The policy tells what to do if any data is encountered during and after testing.
+However, a Backup is a must to avoid any loss of data.